 In the evening we had dinner at L’Isola del Gusto in Castellammare del Golfo.

-Day 8 - morning: Scopello (village)
+Day 8 – Morning: Scopello (Village)

-On Saturday morning we went to Tonnara di Scopello, the marvellous spot where you can observe from close those legendary rocks featured on many Sicily postcards (see main trip photo).
+On Saturday morning we went to Tonnara di Scopello, the marvelous spot where you can observe from close those legendary rocks featured on many Sicily postcards (see main trip photo).
 This place is just divine.
-The site is property of a fishing company whose old classic buildings are surrounded by beautiful rocks emerging from the dark blue waves of the Tyrrhenian sea.
+The site is the property of a fishing company whose old classic buildings are surrounded by beautiful rocks emerging from the dark blue waves of the Tyrrhenian sea.

-There's a direct sea access to swim in the creek formed by the rocks.
-Note that there's a 3.50 euros-entrance fee and that the nearest authorized parking lot costs 1 euro per hour.
+There’s direct sea access to swim in the creek formed by the rocks.
+Note that there’s a 3.50 euros-entrance fee and that the nearest authorized parking lot costs 1 euro per hour.

-Day 8 - afternoon: Castellamare del Golfo
+Day 8 – Afternoon: Castellammare Del Golfo

 Castellamare del Golfo

 In the afternoon we headed to the beach of Castellammare del Golfo located 5 minutes away by car from the town’s center.
 There we had some nice pasta for lunch at Lido Pirata.
 We then spent some time perfecting our tan on the beach and swimming.
 The beach of Castellammare del Golfo is quite huge and has sand unlike most of the beaches in the area.